 Recently, we have seen the rise of Snap and Flatpak.
 I have talked about both here and here.
 These app development frameworks solve some of the problems that Linux app developers have faced for a long time.

 Appimage also aims to solve numerous issues.
-It solves many issues when it comes to using the software on Linux distros.
-One of the major issues for Linux users is to get an app specific to their Linux distro, and the same for developers, they have to build their app for different Linux distros.
+It solves many issues regarding using the software on Linux distros.
+One of the significant problems for Linux users is to get an app specific to their distro, and the same for developers.
+They have to build their app for different Linux distros.

 One file equals One app

 appimage files contain the required libraries or dependencies—no other package needed to be installed to run any appimage.
 Instead, the application may ask the user to integrate the application into the system to launch it from the app menu.
 I will talk about appimage integration later in this article.

 appimage is the simplest way to run an app on Linux.
 Almost all Linux distributions can run appimage perfectly fine.
 Whether it be installing Appimage on Ubuntu or any other distro, you just need to download one file and it’ll run without installation.

 Running appimage –

 - Get appimage of your desired application

 - Double click it